Photo Courtesy of Clear Sign & Design

 National Labor Relations Board

-What it means: The NRLB decision means that sign companies that hire installers could be held directly responsible for labor law violations by the subcontractors, and sign companies that serve as subcontractors could find control of their own companies weakened.
-The NLRB’s decision also threatens sign industry franchises, as it makes franchisors responsible for franchisee employees.
-Franchisees also potentially could be impacted by labor union action against the franchisor.
+What it means: The NLRB decision means that sign companies that hire installers could be held directly responsible for labor law violations by the subcontractors, and sign companies that serve as subcontractors could find control of their own companies weakened.
+The NLRB’s decision also threatens sign industry franchises, as it potentially makes franchisors responsible for franchisee employees.
+Franchisees also could be impacted by labor union action against the franchisor.

 QUESTIONS?